 VerdantTea: A marketplace for small family tea farmers, directly from their farm to your cup.
 This Minnesota tea shop has a unique approach to tea shopping.
 You don’t shop by the tea type or by the country – you shop by the farmer.
 The estates are listed and you virtually meet the family growing the tea.
 They specialize in a variety Chinese teas black, green, white, pu-erh and herbals.
 Their teas have gotten some very good ratings.
 Verdant Tea always provides steeping instructions for both western brewing and gong fu style.
 They have some beautiful gaiwan teaware.
-International shipping.

 Yunnan Sourcing: Most people shop here for the pu-erh tea.
 Excellent selection of ripe and raw pu-erh, oolongs tea, black tea and white tea.
 They also sell some unusual teas like purple tea and yak butter tea. pu-erh samples are available.
 Their raw pu-erh teas are produced mostly from a single village or mountain sources in small batches.
 All raw cakes are processed at every stage in the traditional method to ensure the best possible long-term aging outcome.
 Their ripe pu-erhs are selected based on their taste profile, fermentation degree, leaf quality and future aging potential.
-Ships internationally from China and the US.
+Ships internationally from China and the United States.

 Bonus Best Online Tea Shop

 MaryAnna’s Tea: I would be remiss if I didn’t mention my own site.
 However, my specialty is artisan brewed bottled tea from a premium blend of loose leaf teas.
-MaryAnna’s Tea has won several top awards at the North American Tea Championship for best bottled tea.
-I use the direct-brew method to naturally infuse the tea and bottle immediately afterwards.
+MaryAnna’s Tea has won several top awards at the North American Tea Championship for best-bottled tea.
+I use the direct-brew method to naturally infuse the tea and bottle immediately afterward.
 This is the least processed method available for bottled tea.
 The more a food or beverage is processed the more nutrients are lost.
-The direct brew method helps preserve the natural tea flavor, nutrients and antioxidants inherent in freshly brewed tea.
+The direct brew method helps preserve the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea.
 All MaryAnna’s iced teas are made from 100% natural and non-GMO ingredients.
 Free shipping continental US only.

 Thanks for Reading